Hunslet: History

+Penny Hill surrounds Church Street.
+This is the old centre of Hunslet referred to as Hunslet Grange when the Leek Street Flats (1968 to 1983) were built.
+The Leek Street Flats developed problems with crime and condensation and were demolished fifteen years after their construction.

 The area was redeveloped in the 1960s, the main feature of this being the Hunslet Grange (Leek Street flats).
 In the 1980s it was again redeveloped, and in the 2000s, the area around the River Aire and Clarence Dock was redeveloped.

+In the 2020s, Hunslet is part of the Leeds South Bank development.

 Aire Park, a 2 ha new public open space and redevelopment, is now being planned for the site surrounding The Tetley art gallery as part of the regeneration of the South Bank of Leeds.

+Governance

+Hunslet was formerly a township in the parish of Leeds, in 1866 Hunslet became a separate civil parish, on 1 April 1925 the parish was abolished and merged with Leeds.
+In 1921 the parish had a population of 71,626.

 Geography

 Hunslet, in the lower Aire Valley, is bounded on the east by the River Aire and covers nearly 1,200 acres of flat land.
 The underlying rocks were coal measures.

 Hunslet has different areas including Hunslet Moor, Hunslet Carr, Crown Point, Pottery Fields and Penny Hill.